 The second year curriculum in the College of Medicine follows the integrated format introduced to students in their first year.
 Six blocks of integrated material are taught in the context of four year-long themes that include Abnormal Structure & Function, Pathogens and Host Defense, Pharmacotherapeutics & Nutrition, and Fundamentals of Patient Care.
-The Fundamentals of Patient Care (FPC) theme in the second year builds on the goals and objectives of the first year FPC course, with a continued focus on several areas of professional training and physician development, through didactic and small group instruction.
+The Fundamentals of Patient Care (FPC) theme in the second year is directed by a faculty member in the Department of Psychiatry & Behavioral Sciences, and builds on the goals and objectives of the first year FPC course, with a continued focus on several areas of professional training and physician development, through didactic and small group instruction.

-The material covered in the block being studied drives the curriculum for the FPC small groups and physical diagnosis sessions.
-For example, during the Neurology, Psychiatry and Endocrine block, FPC small groups discuss a case involving a patient with schizophrenia, delirium and an endocrine disorder.
+The material covered in each block being studied drives the curriculum for the FPC small groups and physical diagnosis sessions.
+For example, during the Neurology & Psychiatry block, FPC small groups discuss a case involving a patient with schizophrenia.
 In sequential weeks this case is evaluated from the standpoint of clinical reasoning, ethics and then evidence-based medicine.

 The FPC theme uses a combination of lectures, small groups, Simulation Center activities, mentoring by community physicians, interaction with standardized patients, and clinical demonstrations to facilitate student learning.
 In addition, students continue their participation in Careers in Medicine and the Senior Mentor Program during the second year of FPC.